q2ebanking/pytest-factory/README.md

 # pytest-factory
-pytest-factory fixture factories create request-level unit tests and fixtures for server request handlers without the need for any server to be listening (yours or anyone else's). currently supports just tornado and http.
+pytest-factory creates request-level unit tests and fixtures for server request handlers without the need for any server to be listening (yours or anyone else's). currently supports tornado and http.

+what is a factory? see https://docs.pytest.org/en/stable/fixture.html#factories-as-fixtures

+pytest-factory takes that concept of factories as functional fixtures one step
-fixture factories are implemented as decorators that can be applied to pytest classes and functions allowing fixture-reuse and programmability. fixture factories minimal configuration required to start but can be fully customized with inheritable plugin architecture for custom request/response types.
+further: factories as decorators. decorators can be applied to both pytest classes and functions allowing hierarchical and modular fixture-reuse. minimal configuration required to start but can be fully customized with inheritable plugin architecture for custom request/response types.